 Horizontal video works extremely well on some platforms, Facebook and YouTube in particular, but smartphone-dedicated apps like Instagram may require some editing.

 So, why do we need so much information about vertical vs horizontal video?
-Again, it’s all about where you want to present your video to your viewership.
-Before you start recording, be sure to consider where you’ll be posting it and how people will be watching it.
+Again, it's all about where you want to present your video to your viewership.
+Before you start to record videos, be sure to consider where you'll be posting them and how people will be watching them.
 Will it be a vertical or horizontal video?

 More than three-quarters of video viewed on the internet is seen on mobile devices, and while most people enjoy the full-screen, horizontal experience, there are also some benefits to using vertical videos as part of a wider video marketing strategy.